 CLICK HERE for a Kids in Service Book List printable that you can take with you to the local library or bookstore.

 Here are some books that center around the theme of Kindness.
-Click on the picture of the book to be taken to Amazon for more information.

 Stories for All Ages